 B. Audit Committee – description and duties include:

-Committee to be comprised of 3 members, preferably one returning member to serve as Chair and two new members.
+Committee to be comprised of 3 members, preferably one returning member to serve as Chair, and two new members.

 Examine all NTMCA financial records at the end of the fiscal year using set procedures.